ParaToolsInc/ParaToolsPro/docs/AWS/getting-started-AWS.md

 ## Tutorial

 ### Install [AWS ParallelCluster][1]
 To install Pcluster, upgrade pip, and install virtualenv if not installed.
 Note amazon recommends installing pcluster in a virtual environment.
-Note, for this section we essentially follow ["Setting Up AWS ParallelCluster"][1], if you have any issues look there.
+For this section we essentially follow ["Setting Up AWS ParallelCluster"][1], if you have any issues look there.

 ``` bash linenums="1"
 python3 -m pip install --upgrade pip